How Boys Become Men? (Hint: Memoirs Help)

 Reading Prompt

-Most memoirs are mostly stories.
-And yet, when you look more closely you almost always find essays, sometimes a paragraph long, and sometimes a page, embedded within the framework of the story.
+Memoirs are structured as stories.
+And yet, they almost always contain essays, sometimes a paragraph long, and sometimes a page.
 To learn about the relationship between these two forms, read Seven Wheelchairs or any favorite memoir carefully.
 In one color, highlight the scenes that could be performed as a play.
 In another color, highlight the parts that describe thoughts and ideas.
 See which parts you like, and think about how the author has handled the mix between these two forms.

 Philosophy of self-reliance seen through the eyes of a crip